-- In order to assess the sites submitted through the call for sites and identified through other evidence base studies across the District, the Council applied a bespoke Site Selection Methodology (SSM), which sought to identify the most suitable sites for allocation in the Local Plan to meet the District's housing, traveller and employment needs.
+- 3.4 In order to assess the sites submitted through the call for sites and identified through other evidence base studies across the District, the Council applied a bespoke Site Selection Methodology (SSM), which sought to identify the most suitable sites for allocation in the Local Plan to meet the District's housing, traveller and employment needs.
 The methodological approach to the site assessment is summarised in the SA Report (EB2044).
 The site assessment process was undertaken in parallel to the SA and essentially forms part of the SA process.
-An analysis was undertaken to demonstrate that the topics in the SA Report (EB204). - 3.5 In order to reflect the responses to the Community Choices consultation in 2012 and inform the selection of sites, the Council explored strategic options to accommodate growth at settlements within the District through the site assessment process.
+An analysis was undertaken to demonstrate that the topics in the SA Framework were covered within the site assessment process see Appendix IV of the SA Report (EB204). - 3.5 In order to reflect the responses to the Community Choices consultation in 2012 and inform the selection of sites, the Council explored strategic options to accommodate growth at settlements within the District through the site assessment process.
 The strategic options were essentially directions for growth at each settlement (typically North, South, East and West) and were developed based on the sites identified through the site assessment process and considered through Stage 2 of that process.
 It should be noted that a strategic option for intensification of the existing urban area was also explored for settlements.
 The findings of this work and the